logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

 ```

 Once the cluster is created, eksctl will write the cluster credentials for the newly created cluster to your local kubeconfig file (~/.kube/config).
-To test the cluster credentials, you can run the following command to get list of nodes in the cluster.
+To test the cluster credentials, you can run the following command to get the list of nodes in the cluster.

 ```bash
 kubectl get nodes